harric07/tinda/README.md

 ### Installation:

 ```

-# to install it from pypi

 pip install tinda
-# or
-pip3 install tinda

 ```

 ## Usage:

 ```
+# to import everything from the library;

-import * from tinda     # to import everything
+import * from tinda

-import XXX from tinda     # to import an object
+# to import an object

+import XXX from tinda

 def show_desktop():
     i = XXX()